cecileane/computingtools/pages/notes1006.md

   We can do "zero arguments or argument 1 is a file" without causing an error, but there could be an error if we did "argument 1 is a file or zero arguments".
-- "A or B": B is not evaluated if A is false: the result would be false anyway.
+- "A and B": B is not evaluated if A is false: the result would be false anyway.

 Let's add a second, optional argument to our `headtail.sh` script: